kymb0/kymb0.github.io/_posts/2021-02-06-metamorphosis.md

 No such luck.

 Long story short I was able to prove that all they had done was mitigate my particular attack through string matching/regex - which is a big no-no.
 Unfortunately I was unable to re-exploit in my allocated time (pentesting is allllll about what you can achieve in the time you have).
-This however put me in a bit of a predicament, I was unable to re-exploit the endpoint, but was not confident it had been fully patched.
+This however put me in a bit of a predicament, as I was unable to re-exploit the endpoint, but was not confident it had been fully patched.
-This is where experience dealing with Project Managers/stakeholders/the non-technical side of the business came in handy - I was able to communicate the situation in a manner that was non-abrasive yet concise, I essentially suggested that the business ask to actually see the code and steps taken to prevent the vuln, and if parameterisation was not being used, that it should not be deemed fit for release.
+This is where experience dealing with Project Managers/stakeholders/the non-technical side of the business can be utilised - I was able to communicate the situation in a manner that was non-abrasive yet concise, I essentially suggested that the business ask to actually see the code and steps taken to prevent the vuln, and if parameterisation was not being used, that it should not be deemed fit for release.

 The last part of my blog regarding the SQLI and testing/retesting was a bit long winded I know, but I hope that the scenario in it's entirety shows both how valuable the soft skills gained form working on System's can be, as well as the need to _understand_ what you are doing along with a grasp on programming logic.